ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 ### General Notes:
 - PSBBN requires a Fat PS2 console** with expansion bay and an official Sony Network Adapter
 - I would highly recommend using a **Kaico IDE to SATA Upgrade Kit** and a SATA SSD.
 The improved random access speed over a HDD really makes a big difference to the responsiveness of the PSBBN interface.
+- PS2 games must be in ISO or ZSO format.
+PS1 games must be in VCD format
 - PSBBN startup time increases when no active internet connection is available
 - To quit PS1 games, press `L1 + SELECT + START`
 - To quit PS2 games, press `L1 + L2 + R1 + R2 + SELECT + START`